Kalexate Side Effects

 Other dosage forms:

-Along with its needed effects, sodium polystyrene sulfonate (the active ingredient contained in Kalexate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by sodium polystyrene sulfonate (the active ingredient contained in Kalexate).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking sodium polystyrene sulfonate:Rare
+You should check with your doctor immediately if any of these side effects occur when taking sodium polystyrene sulfonate:Rare

 - Bloody vomit